sashaegorov/beginners-guide-to-webpack/README.md

   * **`-- save-dev`** saves these modules as development dependencies in `package.json`
 - `jshint` will warn about dangerous JavaScript in your code
 - Now it's better to use `npm start`
+- Watch is commented now, so it's possible to run ` webpack -p`